← Back to 漢書

 穿忿 祿 祿

 He reinterprets historical shifts as responses to declining social-moral conditions.
 Given post-Zhou/Qin social deterioration, applying ultra-lenient antiquarian models is seen as impractical and dangerous.
 Commutation policy can perversely increase death sentencing if replacement scales are misdesigned.
 That outcome betrays the reform's humanitarian purpose.
 High annual execution counts are attributed to excessive penal severity.
 Conversely, many offenses are under-deterred by too-light sanctions.
 Mass punishment without moral effect indicates miscalibration at the lenient end too.
 Administrative culture came to reward lethal zeal over lawful balance, corroding institutional norms.
 Legal expansion without legitimacy produces both more law and more defiance.
 Failure over long horizons is traced to absent ritual order and distorted penal structure.
 The text calls for foundational legal redrafting into a coherent, compressed code.
 It proposes commuting many currently capital crimes to calibrated corporal sanctions.
 For assault, theft, corrupt officials who pervert the law, and sexual misconduct, penalties should be reset to the older classical scale, yielding a code of three thousand provisions.
 All petty, manipulative, and overly technical legal provisions should be abolished entirely.
 If this is done, the law will be stern yet navigable, officials will no longer wield death arbitrarily, punishments will fit offenses, and lives will be preserved.
 It would restore balanced penal governance, deepen harmony between Heaven and human society, align with tested ancient institutions, and produce an age of social concord.
 We may not reach the ideal era of Cheng and Kang, when punishment was scarcely needed, but we can still aspire to the humane judicial standard associated with Emperor Wen.
 As the Odes says, 'When governance truly suits the people, Heaven grants its favor.'
-The Documents says that when real achievements and institutions are established, the state can endure over the long term.
+The Documents says: 'Establish achievement and establish institutions, and one can endure for long years.'
 In other words, governance that truly benefits the people creates lasting achievement and institutions.
 Such rule receives Heaven's favor and endures, fulfilling the saying: 'When one person is blessed, all the people depend on it.'

 ← Previous Chapter